Perceptus/LoopTracker/README.md

 # LoopTracker
 Simple Following of Loop BG, IOB, Active Carbs and Basal Rate
 # Description
-*Simply Plot Data From Nightscout Uploads from Loop *Graphs Do NOT Spline Thru Missing Data Points to Avoid Rendering False Information *Automatically Refreshes At User Defined Interval *Enter https://yoururl At the Bottom of the App - Saves With Local Storage
+-Simply Plot Data From Nightscout Uploads from Loop -Graphs Do NOT Spline Thru Missing Data Points to Avoid Rendering False Information -Automatically Refreshes At User Defined Interval -Enter https://yoururl At the Bottom of the App - Saves With Local Storage

 # Issues
 *Safari on iOS Does NOT Seem to Save User URL Via Local Storage - Not Sure Why - I Use Chrome on iOS